culturedigitalskills/2024-3d-digitisation-methods/episodes/methods.Rmd

 Go through the sections of the planner (sheet 1 and 2) and try to respond to the proposed questions.

-Are there any sections or questions where you need you need to put more effort into responding to within the context of your project?
+Are there any sections or questions where you need to put more effort into responding to within the context of your project?

 Try to articulate and write down some responses to these questions.
 :::::::